-House Bill 4480: Special Protection of Children in Situations of Armed Conflict, 2011 SEC.
-5. Definition of Terms . . .
+Special Protection of Children in Situations of Armed Conflict Act, 2019

+SEC.
+5. Definition of Terms . ..
 As used in this Act:...

-(g) Attacks on schools ... refer to the occupation ... of schools ... or disruption of educational activities...
-It also refers to attacks of such places which have been temporarily abandoned by the community as a result of armed conflict, unless these places have been declared as a "no man's land."
+(e) Attacks on schools ... refer to the occupation ... of schools ... or disruption of educational activities...
+These also refers to attacks of such places which have been temporarily abandoned by the community as a result of armed conflict.

 SEC.
-8. Unlawful or Prohibited Acts
+9. Prohibited Acts and Penalties...

-- (a) It shall be unlawful for any person to commit the following acts of grave child rights violations:... - (12) Attack on schools
+- (b) The following acts of grave child rights violations are ... hereby prohibited: - (9) Attack on schools